Digital History Reviews

 "Web Site Reviews" first appeared in the June 2001 issue of the Journal of American History and became "Digital History Reviews" in the September 2013 issue.
 This section is a collaborative venture with the Web site History Matters: The U.S. Survey Course on the Web http://historymatters.gmu.edu.
 This section appears quarterly and normally runs five reviews.

-Jeffrey W. McClurken, the department chair and professor of History and American Studies at the University of Mary Washington, is the contributing editor for the "Digital History Reviews" section of the Journal.
+Jeffrey W. McClurken, Special Advisor to the President and professor of History and American Studies at the University of Mary Washington, is the contributing editor for the "Digital History Reviews" section of the Journal.

 The editor welcomes suggestions and may be reached at firstname.lastname@example.org.